 I think the information I’m reporting on is important and should be available to as wide an audience as possible.

-But why pay for something I can get for free?
+But why become a member and pay for something I can get for free?

 To support independent journalism that’s reporting on an important topic at a depth not done elsewhere.

-It’s an approach similar to what finances NPR, Pro Publica, and The Guardian.
+It’s an approach similar to what finances NPR, Pro Publica, The Guardian, and The Correspondent.
 Sorry though, no free totes (you probably have enough of those anyway).
 So, please

 Who are you anyway?